-The CAP Collaborative Board is excited to announce the appointment of Jeff Milius as the newest Community Member of the CAP Collaborative Board.
+The CAP Collaborative Board is pleased to announce the appointment of Jeff Milius as the newest Community Member of the CAP Collaborative Board.
 Jeff comes to the CAP Board with over 12 years of experience in the utility industry, and is currently YVEA’s Energy Resources Supervisor.
 He is filling Steve Johnson’s remaining term.
 We asked Jeff a few questions below as part of our ‘Getting to know the Collaborative’ series.

 1) Why did you decide to apply to be on the CAP Board?